Aymen Mahious: International career

 On 26 March 2019, Mahious scored his first goals with Algeria under-23 national team at the 2019 Africa U-23 Cup of Nations qualification against Equatorial Guinea in 3–1 victory.
 But Algeria failed to qualify for the finals after the elimination against Ghana. in 2019 Mahious calls for the first time for the Algeria A' national team in the 2020 CHAN qualification against Morocco. and participated as a substitute in the place of Lamine Abid.
 On January 2, 2023, Mahious was selected for the 28-man squad to participate in the 2022 African Nations Championship.
 Mahious became the first player to score in Nelson Mandela Stadium in the opening of the CHAN 2022 against Libya A'.

 In the final Mahious missed a decisive penalty shootout which was the reason for losing the title, Mahious was criticized for the way he takes penalties, and he apologized to the Algerian people but he said that he would continue to take penalty kicks in that way.
 Mahious won the Golden Boot Award at the end of the tournament and was included in the squad for Best XI.
+May 30, 2023 the FAF publish the list of Djamel Belmadi for the two matches of the month of June, Where is called Mahious for the first time and his first match was against Uganda in the Africa Cup of Nations qualification.